Champ de Mai: Background

 Since his defeat by the Sixth Coalition in May 1814 the former French Emperor Napoleon had been exiled to the island of Elba off the coast of Tuscany.
-His Empress Marie Louise and their son Napoleon (the former King of Rome) fled to Austria, where Marie Louise had a lover.
+His Empress Marie Louise and their son Napoleon (the former King of Rome) had been taken to Austria, where Marie Louise had a lover.
 The Bourbon line were restored as kings of France.
 The Bourbons refused to pay Napoleon's stipend, which left him unable to maintain his position in Elba, and, knowing the unpopularity of King Louis XVIII, Napoleon left Elba on 1 March 1815 to regain his position in France.
 Landing with a small force he marched northwards, rallying French troops to his cause and entering Paris on 20 March.

 Napoleon had the support of the French army but was less popular among the general populace; according to Dawson (2017) only 3% supported him.
 Seeking to improve his position, Napoleon proposed the Charter of 1815, which was similar to the constitution of Louis XVIII.
 The Charter, also known as the acte additionnel as it was considered merely an amendment to Napoleon's previous constitutions, was written to appeal to liberals and conservatives alike.
 It contained a bill of rights similar to those of the French Republic and an expanded electorate while reserving power for the propertied classes through a Chamber of Peers.
 Napoleon's long-term plans are unclear as to whether he intended to rule through the Charter as a constitutional monarch or would renege on it and return to a dictatorship.
 In the short term, to cement public support, he proposed a grand ceremony in Paris to sign the charter, following its approval by referendum.